plone/training/behaviors_2.rst

     Then we define the API that we are going to use in browser views and viewlets.

     The last line ensures that the schema fields are known to other packages.
-Whenever some code wants all schemas from an object, he receives the schema defined directly on the object and the additional schemata.
+Whenever some code wants all schemas from an object, it receives the schema defined directly on the object and the additional schemata.
 Additional schemata are compiled by looking for behaviors and whether they provide the :samp:`IFormFieldProvider` functionality.
-Only then we fields are known as schema fields.
+Only then the fields are known as schema fields.

 Now the only thing that is missing is the behavior, which we must put into :file:`behavior/voting.py`